yukondude/Twempest/README.md

                           file.  [default: ~/.twempest]
   -a, --append            Append rendered tweet(s) to existing file(s) rather
                           than skipping past with a warning.
-  -D, --dry-run           Display all configuration options and template
+  -n, --count TEXT        Maximum number of tweets to retrieve.
+The actual
-                          contents without retrieving tweets.
+                          number may be lower.  [default: 200] -D, --dry-run           Display all configuration options and template contents without retrieving tweets.
   -i, --image-path TEXT   The directory path (template tags allowed) to write